CallumBoi0013/attract-extra/layouts/extended/README.md

     //load required files
     fe.do_nut("extended\extended.nut");
     fe.do_nut("extended\animate.nut");
-    //add objects (note the addition of an id before the standard parameters)
-    //you can access objects later by the id you provided ExtendedObjects.add_image("logo", "logo.png", 0, 0, fe.layout.width, fe.layout.height);
+    //add your objects (note the addition of an id before the standard parameters) ExtendedObjects.add_image("logo", "logo.png", 0, 0, fe.layout.width, fe.layout.height);
     ExtendedObjects.add_artwork("game", "snap", 0, 0, fe.layout.width, fe.layout.height);
-    //add your animations - object.animate(cfg)
+    //add your animations
-    local move = {
+	//here we create an animation config that will be passed onto the object describing which animation, where to animate from and where to animate to local moveLogo = {
         which = "translate",
         from = "offtopright",
         to = "top"
     }
-    ExtendedObjects.get("logo").animate(move);
+    ExtendedObjects.get("logo").animate(moveLogo);
-    //you can provide many options for the animation in a table, options are shown below local offscreen = {
+    //you can provide many options for the animation in the config table, options are shown below: local offscreen = {
         which = "translate",
         duration = 1500,